TakanariShimbo/open-super-whisper-v2/docs/MANUAL.md

 - **Text Q&A Agent** (Ctrl+Shift+4) - Analyze clipboard text and answer questions (with web search)
 - **Image Q&A Agent** (Ctrl+Shift+5) - Analyze clipboard images and answer questions (with web search)
 - **Web Automation Agent** (Ctrl+Shift+6) - Autonomous web interactions using Playwright

+## Auto-Start Configuration

+To make Open Super Whisper V2 automatically start when your PC boots up:

+### Windows Auto-Start Setup

+1. Build or obtain the `OpenSuperWhisper.exe` executable file
+2. Copy the executable to a convenient location (e.g., `C:\Program Files\OpenSuperWhisper\`)
+3. Press `Win + R` to open the Run dialog
+4. Type `shell:startup` and press Enter to open the Startup folder
+5. Create a shortcut to `OpenSuperWhisper.exe` in this folder:
+   - Right-click in the Startup folder
+   - Select "New" → "Shortcut"
+   - Browse to your `OpenSuperWhisper.exe` location
+   - Click "Next" and "Finish"

+**Note:** The application will start in the system tray and be ready for global hotkey activation.

+### Additional Shortcut Locations

+You can also create shortcuts in other convenient locations:

+**Taskbar (Pin to Taskbar):**

+1. Right-click the desktop shortcut or executable
+2. Select "Pin to taskbar"

+**Start Menu:**

+3. Press `Win + R`, type `shell:programs` and press Enter
+4. Create a shortcut to `OpenSuperWhisper.exe` in this folder

+**Quick Access Toolbar:**

+1. Copy the executable or shortcut to a folder in your PATH
+2. Or create a shortcut in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`

 ## Initial Startup Screen